juampamuc/book/src/examples/json.md

 }
 ```

-Let's write a program that **parses** the JSON to an Rust object, known as an
+Let's write a program that **parses** the JSON to a Rust object, known as an
 *abstract syntax tree*, then **serializes** the AST back to JSON.

 ## Setup